 NUI Galway Learning Agreement for Studies - your host university might require you to submit this with your application, but in any event, it must be completed before starting any Erasmus studies abroad.

-Please read the above handbook carefully, and keep in mind the following important tips:
+Please read the above handbook carefully, in particular the advice on page 3.

 Some explanations to help you in managing your paperwork